tgstation/TerraGov-Marine-Corps/.github/CONTRIBUTING.md

 There is no strict process when it comes to merging pull requests.
 Pull requests will sometimes take a while before they are looked at by a maintainer; the bigger the change, the more time it will take before they are accepted into the code.
 Every team member is a volunteer who is giving up their own time to help maintain and contribute, so please be courteous and respectful.
 Here are some helpful ways to make it easier for you and for the maintainers when making a pull request.

+Anyone can review pull requests, and while only maintainers have write permissions, any help is appreciated.

 * Make sure your pull request complies to the requirements outlined in [this guide](http://tgstation13.org/wiki/Getting_Your_Pull_Accepted)

-* You are going to be expected to document all your changes in the pull request.
-Failing to do so will mean delaying it as we will have to question why you made the change.
+* You are going to be expected to describe your changes in the pull request description.
+Failing to do so could mean delaying it as we may have to question why you made the change.
 On the other hand, you can speed up the process by making the pull request readable and easy to understand, with diagrams or before/after data.
+For performance changes, you are expected to do some profiling.
+Ask around if you don't know how.

-* We ask that you use the changelog system to document your change, which prevents our players from being caught unaware by changes - you can find more information about this [on this wiki page](http://tgstation13.org/wiki/Guide_to_Changelogs).
+* Use the changelog for large player-facing changes, it prevents our players from being caught unaware by changes - you can find more information about this [on this wiki page](http://tgstation13.org/wiki/Guide_to_Changelogs).

 * If you are proposing multiple changes, which change many different aspects of the code, you are expected to section them off into different pull requests in order to make it easier to review them and to deny/accept the changes that are deemed acceptable.
+This is called atomizing.

 * If your pull request is accepted, the code you add no longer belongs exclusively to you but to everyone; everyone is free to work on it, but you are also free to support or object to any changes being made, which will likely hold more weight, as you're the one who added the feature.
 It is a shame this has to be explicitly said, but there have been cases where this would've saved some trouble.

-* Please explain why you are submitting the pull request, and how you think your change will be beneficial to the game.
-Failure to do so will be grounds for rejecting the PR.

 ## Porting features/sprites/sounds/tools from other codebases

 If you are porting features/tools from other codebases, you must give them credit where it's due.
 Typically, crediting them in your pull request and the changelog is the recommended way of doing it.
 Take note of what license they use though, porting stuff from AGPLv3 and GPLv3 codebases are allowed.

 Regarding sprites & sounds, you must credit the artist and possibly the codebase.
-All /tg/station assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
-However if you are porting assets from GoonStation or usually any assets under the [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/) are to go into the 'goon' folder of the /tg/station codebase.
+All of our assets including icons and sound are under a [Creative Commons 3.0 BY-SA license](https://creativecommons.org/licenses/by-sa/3.0/) unless otherwise indicated.
+However if you are porting assets from GoonStation or usually any assets under the [Creative Commons 3.0 BY-NC-SA license](https://creativecommons.org/licenses/by-nc-sa/3.0/) are to go into the 'goon' folder of the codebase.

 ## Banned content
-Do not add any of the following in a Pull Request or risk getting the PR closed:
+Do not add any of the following in a pull request or it will get closed:
 * National Socialist Party of Germany content, National Socialist Party of Germany related content, or National Socialist Party of Germany references
-* Code where one line of code is split across mutiple lines (except for multiple, separate strings and comments; in those cases, existing longer lines must not be split up)
-* Code adding, removing, or updating the availability of alien races/species/human mutants without prior approval.
-Pull requests attempting to add or remove features from said races/species/mutants require prior approval as well.
+* Anything that would be against our rules

 Just because something isn't on this list doesn't mean that it's acceptable.
 Use common sense above all else.